fandulu/fandulu.github.io/_pages/includes/pub.md

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">Fujitsu Gymnastic Judging Support System</div><img src='../../images/fujitsu_gym.jpg' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">

-- ``CVM Journal 2023`` [A Unified Multi-view Multi-person Tracking Framework](https://arxiv.org/pdf/2302.03820.pdf), \|**Fan Yang**, Shigeyuki Odashima, Sosuke Yamao, Hiroaki Fujimoto, Shoichi Masui and Shan Jiang
 - Our Gymnastic Judging Support System has been successfully applied in 10 apparatuses at [the 52nd FIG Artistic Gymnastics World Championships](https://www.youtube.com/watch?v=CinAYBZYANg).
 I was responsible for developing the multi-camera gymnast detection and tracking modules for our system.
-About 12 related patents have not been made online yet and More details to come in my journals currently under review.
+About 12 related patents have not been made online yet and more details to come in my journals currently under review.
 </div>
 </div>